nrwl/nx/docs/shared/reference/project-configuration.md

 For more details on how to pass args to the underlying command see the [Pass Args to Commands recipe](/recipes/running-tasks/pass-args-to-commands).

-In the case of an explicit target using an executor, you need to specify the executor and the options specific to that executor as follows:
+In the case of an explicit target using an executor, you can specify the executor and the options specific to that executor as follows:

 ```json
 {